Ocean optics

-This article refers to the general field of ocean optics, including ocean color.
-For specific uses of ocean optics in satellite remote sensing, see Ocean color.

 Ocean optics is the study of how light interacts with water and the materials in water.
 Although research often focuses on the sea, the field broadly includes rivers, lakes, inland waters, coastal waters, and large ocean basins.
 How light acts in water is critical to how ecosystems function underwater.
 Knowledge of ocean optics is needed in aquatic remote sensing research in order to understand what information can be extracted from the color of the water as it appears from satellite sensors in space.
 The color of the water as seen by satellites is known as ocean color.
 While ocean color is a key theme of ocean optics, optics is a broader term that also includes the development of underwater sensors using optical methods to study much more than just color, including ocean chemistry, particle size, imaging of microscopic plants and animals, and more.

 Key terminology

 Optically deep

 Where waters are “optically deep,” the bottom does not reflect incoming sunlight, and the seafloor cannot be seen by humans or satellites.
-The vast majority of the world’s oceans by area are optically deep.
+The vast majority of the world's oceans by area are optically deep.
 Optically deep water can still be relatively shallow water in terms of total physical depth, as long as the water is very turbid, such as in estuaries.